A likelihood-based approach for cure regression models: Preliminaries

 where (\ref{ass1}) is the standard independence assumption made throughout survival literature, and (\ref{ass2}) is introduced in the cure context to ensure that the cure regression model is identifiable.
-In particular, Assumptions (\ref{ass1}) and (\ref{ass2}) guarantee that $T \perp C \mid X$.
-See Lemma \ref{indep_eq} in the Appendix.
+In particular, assumptions (\ref{ass1}) and (\ref{ass2}) guarantee that $T \perp C \mid X$ (see the Appendix, Lemma \ref{indep_eq}).
 With these assumptions in place, it can then be shown that

-where, for any possible value, $x$, of the covariate vector, This result is the core of our estimation scheme which is described in Section \ref{sec:est}.
+where $S_C(t-\mid X) = \Pr(C \ge t \mid X).$ This result is the core of our estimation scheme which is described in Section \ref{sec:est}.
 In fact, (\ref{expectcure}) is a special case of the more general result

-but with $r(\cdot,\cdot)=1$, and, indeed, it is (\ref{expectcure2}) which is proved in Lemma \ref{core_id}.
-It is worth highlighting that (\ref{expectcure2}) is an application of the Inverse-Probability Censoring Weighting (IPCW) approach \citep{robinsfink:2000} extended to the case where a cured proportion exists; (\ref{expectcure2}) reduces to the usual IPCW approach when $\pi(X)\equiv0$.
+but with $r(\cdot,\cdot)=1$; indeed, it is (\ref{expectcure2}) {\red which} is proved in Lemma \ref{core_id}.
+It is worth highlighting that (\ref{expectcure2}) is an application of the Inverse-Probability Censoring Weighting (IPCW) approach \citep{robinsfink:2000} extended to the case where a cured proportion exists.